Introduction to Scripthea

 the name "Scripthea"

 The name Scripthea (or Scrip(t)Thea) is coming from script (written text, from Latin scriptum) and Theathe Greek goddess of sight and vision.
-In a way, you offer your script to the goddess Thea, or perhaps inspire her, and in return, you receive a vision.
+In a way, you offer your script to the goddess Thea (aka Theia) and in return, you receive a vision.